Early designs approved for roundabouts, underground tunnel at busiest intersection in Cambridge

 There are also multiple busy parking lots that feed into that intersection, including the high school and Elgin Centre Mall.

-The proposed underground tunnel would connect the East and West sides of Franklin Boulevard.
-Public consultation that has been collected indicates that people are concerned that the tunnel could pose a danger at night, as in the concepts, it’s not well lit.
+The proposed underground tunnel would connect the east and west sides of Franklin Boulevard.
+Public consultation that has been collected indicates that people are concerned that the tunnel could pose a danger at night, as in the concepts, it’s not well-lit.

 The plans were approved, but they are just the first of many.
 Designs will continue to come in front of councilors and committees as they progress.